Skip to Content

 Preparing for Your New Pet

-Use a safe substrate like coconut coir, and add essentials: heat lamp, water dish, and humidity gauge.
+Add branches, vines, and leafy décor for climbing and hiding—key snake enclosure ideas.
+Use safe substrates like coconut coir and include a heat lamp, water dish, and a humidity gauge.

 Frequently Asked Questions (FAQs)